God has made us what we are. In Christ Jesus, God made us to do good works, which God planned in advance for us to live our lives doing.

-When we come to God, one of our first natural responses is to serve Him – to give away what we have been given.
-In fact, our service to God should be spontaneous, enthusiastic, and tireless.
-If there is no desire to serve, or if we find it hard to serve, then there is something wrong in our relationship with God.
+When we come to God, one of our first “natural” responses is to serve Him.
+In fact, our service to God should be spontaneous, enthusiastic and tireless.
+If there is no desire to serve or we find it hard to serve, then there is something wrong in our relationship with God.

 - Cleaning house

 - Making beds

 Service begins in the heart where it was conceived in love and then works its way out in every day life as an act of praise and gratitude.
 Service is love in action.
 Love shows up!

 Father, thank You for sending Your son, Jesus Christ, to die in my place and pay for my sin.
 I can never thank You enough for Your grace, mercy and love.
 I want to serve You with my whole heart.
 Please lead and direct me in the way You have for me to go.
 I want to be Your servant.